Inuma Village in Brief

-The challenges children face in remote areas begins at home.
-Most of the children’s parents have little or no formal education creates a big gap for a child to further their knowledge and help at home.
-Adding to these challenges is that every homes are without electricity.
-Most of the houses have separate shelters for washing and use of bathrooms.
-It is a problem felt in many parts of the world, especially in developing countries but in Papua New Guinea, the strain in remote areas is acute.
-The schools in rural areas are often operating out of a single classroom or in unsafe buildings and the teachers are under paid and trained.
+These challenges children face in remote areas at home are varied.
+With parents lack of formal education creates a big gap for a child to further their knowledge and help at home.
+Most of the remote villages have no electricity, nor running taps.
+It is a common problem felt across developing countries and the strain in remote areas is acute.
+The schools in rural areas often operate out of single classroom or in unsafe buildings and the teachers are under-paid and trained.